Terms of service.

 (b) fraud or fraudulent misrepresentation; and

-10.3 Subject to clause 12.2, we will not be liable to you, whether in contract, tort (including negligence), for breach of statutory duty, or otherwise, arising under or in connection with the Contract for:
+10.2 Subject to clause 10.1, we will not be liable to you, whether in contract, delict, tort, including negligence, breach of statutory duty or otherwise, arising under or in connection with the Contract for:

 (a) loss of profits;